-Complaining with blaming, which may include an attack on the partner's personality, storing a list of criticisms, thus making the anger more intense.
+Complaining with blaming, which may include an attack on a partner's personality or storing a list of criticisms, thus making the anger more intense.
 Women are more likely than men to commit this offense, possibly because women initiate 80% of the discussions in a relationship.
 The way a discussion begins in the first three minutes determines the outcome 96% of the time.

 Complain instead of criticizing by sticking to the facts.
 Avoid the terms "always" and "never" in your conversation.
 Stay in the present, and do not rehash old disagreements.
 Focus on the actions, not the person.
-Use "I" Statements and softened start-up to keep it safe.
+Use "I" statements and a softened start-up to keep it safe.

-"I" Statements, Prefacing or Softened Start-up.
+"I" statements, prefacing or softened start-up.